KeystoneHQ/Keystone-developer-hub/research/ethereum-qr-data-protocol.md

 eth-sign-request = (
-    request-id: uuid, ; the uuid for this signing request
     sign-data: sign-data-bytes, ; sign-data is the data to be signed by offline signer, currently it can be unsigned transaction or typed data
     data-type: #3.401(sign-data-type),
     chain-id: int .default 1,
-    derivation-path: #5.304(crypto-keypath), ;the key path for signing this request ? address: eth-address-bytes,            ;verification purpose for the address of the signing key )
+    derivation-path: #5.304(crypto-keypath), ;the key path for signing this request ?request-id: uuid, ; the uuid for this signing request ? address: eth-address-bytes,            ;verification purpose for the address of the signing key )